JeremySBrown/EFCore/README.md

   1. Using an operator like `ToList`, `ToArray`, `First`, `FirstOrDefault`,`Single`, `SingleOrDefault`, or `Count`.
   2. Iterating results in a loop.
-  3. Databinding results to a UI.
+  3. Databinding results to a non-web UI.

 Let's see another type of query.
 Replace methods `GetUser` and `GetChore` with:
 ```c#